LAW 7174 - Advanced Comparative Law

 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-You should check the Comparative Law course link on MyUni regularly.
+You should check the Advanced Comparative Law course link on MyUni regularly.

 Learning & Teaching Activities

-Most of the teaching will be class discussion and students are encouraged to interact with each other and the teachers as much as possible.
+Classes are based on class discussion and student presentations.
+Students are encouraged to interact with each other and the teachers as much as possible.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 156 hours to a three unit course.

 Preparation time: In addition to attending formal classes, students are expected to do substantial independent work to prepare for classes and to complete the course assignments, including doing the prescribed readings, answering the seminar questions and watching the pre-recorded videos.

 Learning Activities SummaryThis course covers the following topics: